Mips2648/jeedom-daemon-py/README.md

     async def on_stop(self):
         """
-        This callback will be called when daemon need to stop` You need to close your remote connexions and cancel background tasks if any here.
+        This callback will be called when the daemon needs to stop` You need to close your remote connexions and cancel background tasks if any here.
         """
         # if you don't have specific action to do on stop, do not create this method